Southern Africa: Demographics and languages

 Southern Africa is home to many people.
-It was initially populated by indigenous or native Africans San, Khoikhoi and Pygmies in widely dispersed concentrations.
-Due to the Bantu expansion which edged the previous native African peoples to the more remote areas of the region, the majority of African ethnic groups in this region, including the Xhosa, Zulu, Tsonga, Swazi, Northern Ndebele, Southern Ndebele, Tswana, Sotho, Northern Sotho, Shona people, Mbundu, Ovimbundu, Shona, Chaga and Sukuma, speak Bantu languages.
-The process of colonization and settling resulted in a significant population of native European (Afrikaner, British, Portuguese Africans, etc.) and Asian descent (Cape Malays, Indian South Africans, etc.) in many southern African countries.
+It was initially populated by San, Hottentots and Pygmies in widely dispersed concentrations.
+Due to the Bantu expansion, the majority of African ethnic groups in this region, including the Xhosa, Zulu, Tsonga, Swazi, Northern Ndebele, Southern Ndebele, Tswana, Sotho, Pedi, Mbundu, Ovimbundu, Shona, Chaga and Sukuma, speak Bantu languages.
+The process of colonization and settling resulted in a small population of European (Afrikaner, British, Portuguese Africans, etc.) and Asian descent (Cape Malays, Indian South Africans, etc.) people in many southern African countries.

+Christianity is by far the most common religion in the region, being the religion of the majority of the population in all countries of Southern Africa (see Christianity in Africa).
+There are also sizeable Muslim communities in Mozambique and Malawi, and smaller communities in the other countries of the region.
+There is also a small Hindu community in South Africa.
+In addition, traditional African religions are also practiced.

 Architecture

 Further information in the sections of Architecture of Africa: